rsmease/algo-datastructures-notes/interview_topics/html5.md

 - Attributes are native HTML elements
 - Typically, when you want to manipulate things with JavaScript, use properties instead of attributes
     - Attributes have a corresponding property in the DOM node that loads the HTML
-    - Native attribute defaults can't be overriden with JavaScript
+    - Native attribute defaults can't be overriden on page load with JavaScript

 ## Key new elements of HTML5